sohum7/Bank_Application/README.md

 # Bank
-Bank Application using Python and MySQLconnector API to communicate with a MySQL database and manage persistent data
+Bank application using Python and MySQLconnector API to communicate with a MySQL database and manage persistent data

 ## Config
 A *config.ini* file is required and must contain login credentials in the following format:<br/><br/>